kjon-life/perplexing/notebooks/README.md

 Cooking food or coffee beans is called a ____.
 What you put in a toaster is called ____.”

+### Lost in the Middle
+*  Too much context, esp in the middle can be detrimental to accuracy

 ## TOOLCHAIN
 ### Branch Main